North Korea tells world 'wait and see' on new nuclear test

 The Security Council’s sanctions on Pyongyang target the country’s missile and nuclear programs and attempt to punish North Korea’s reclusive leadership through a ban on the export of luxury goods to the country.

 Ri accused the United States of being “hell bent on regime change” in North Korea by blaming its leaders for human rights violations.
-He also said Washington was blocking a bid for the denuclearization of the Korean peninsula by ignoring North Korean proposals, so it can maintain military presence in the region.
+He also said Washington was blocking a bid for the denuclearisation of the Korean peninsula by ignoring Pyongyang proposals, so it can maintain military presence in the region.

 U.S. ‘GOING AROUND CRAZY’